Dekera-Kenneth/Churn-Prediction-Model-CPM-/README.md

 # Features
 Churn Prediction: The model leverages historical data to make predictions about customer churn.
 Data Analysis: The notebook includes data exploration and analysis to understand the dataset's characteristics.
-Machine Learning: It employs various machine learning algorithms for classification and prediction.
+Machine Learning: It employs the DT algorithm for classification and prediction.
 Model Evaluation: Performance metrics and evaluation are provided to assess the model's accuracy.
 Prerequisites